 Misstatements on Your Application

-One of the most common reasons why life insurance claims are denied is because the policyholder makes a material misstatement on his or her application.
+One of the most common reasons why life insurance claims are denied is because the policyholder makes a material misstatement on his or her application for insurance.
 If an insurance company issues a life insurance policy to a policyholder based on false information, then the life insurance company can use that as a basis to deny the claim and/or terminate the policy once the false information is uncovered.
 False information generally must be material in order to trigger these consequences.
 In other words, the information must be of such a nature that had the insurance company known the truth, the carrier would not have approved the policy.
-For example, a person who states on his application that he has never been diagnosed with cancer but is fighting cancer can have his or her policy cancelled and any benefits under the policy denied if the company discovers the deception.
+For example, a person who states on his application that he has never been diagnosed with cancer but was in fact fighting cancer at the time the application for insurance was completed can have his or her policy canceled and any benefits under the policy denied if the company discovers the deception.

 Death Shortly After Purchase of the Policy